 R E F U N D S / W I T H D R A W A L P O L I C Y

-Short of your personal displeasure with the content of the course and other unique cases (which we will consider deliberately if they arise) there are few occasions upon which we might easily provide refunds.
+Short of your personal displeasure with the content of the course and other unique cases (which we will consider deliberately if they arise) there are very few situations in which we might provide refunds.

 There’s an inescapable simultaneity involved with all the actors on this course: by offering this platform, we do not only ‘touch’ you, you touch us – and other participants.
 It’s a mutual infection.
 You will come to shape the course simply by showing up, just as much as the course will shape and mark you inexorably.
 As such, if something does happen along the way – precluding you from continuing our relationship – understand that you cannot be replaced.

-So while we have no strict ‘no-refund’ policy as other online courses do, we invite you to consider that the energies you’d have brought with you, as well as the seat you’d occupy (often to the exclusion of other potential participants) represent real stakes.
+So while we have no strict ‘no-refund’ policy as other online courses do, we invite you to consider that the energies you’d have brought with you, as well as the seat you’d occupy (to the exclusion of other potential participants) represent real stakes.

 R E M O V A L P O L I C Y